The pumping world is already hard and when you have to choose the right pump but you don’t have any experience, things can get hectic.

 Another thing you’ll likely be interested in when it comes to these breast pumps is the milk storage bags.
 Well, this is where the Elvie vs Willow also differ.

-I’ll start with the Willow.
-Here you can choose between pumping into the proprietary bag (which can only be used once) or into a reusable container.
+We’ll start with the Willow.
+Here you can choose between pumping into the disposable bag or into a reusable container.

 In fact, whether you fill the container or the proprietary bag, your Willow pumps will stop pumping when it is full.